the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `msg.sender` - there will always be a msg.sender; one who call contract

-`Nonce` - transaction code for this account starting with 0
+`Nonce` - transaction code for this account starting with 0; makes transactions unique; important regarding concurrency

 `oracle` - entities that connect blockchains to external systems, thereby enabling smart contracts to execute based upon inputs and outputs from the real world; a way for the decentralized ecosystem to access existing data sources, legacy systems, and advanced computations (blockchain middleware); also `oracle manipulation` via flash loans etc...